kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 </div>

 That was it! it was `tp`.
 Furthermore, it showed me exactly why the data was different.
 It is because the **timestamps are different**. `tp` was different from the other variables, which made the dataset heterogenous and xarray was unable to load it. (xarray always assumes homogenous data, tried to merge it, and failed).
 So what do we do?
-After some searching I realised that cfgrib has its own load function that can auto-detect the different datasets present in the file.
+After some searching I realized that cfgrib has its own load function that can auto-detect the different datasets present in the file.
 Something like this:

 ```python
 import xarray as xr